 Proper use of sunscreen could reduce the nation's skin cancer rates dramatically.
 But using the wrong sunscreen to achieve those goals could wrack up billions of dollars in damage to our oceans and the wider ecosystems.

 Fortunately, you don't have to choose between protecting yourself and protecting the environment.
-Keep reading to learn how reef safe sunscreen is changing the equation for good.
+Keep reading to learn how ocean friendly sunscreen is changing the equation for good.

 Australians and Sunscreen Use